SphereSRYN/React-Course2022/meme-generator/learned.md

       4. **Handling Multiple Inputs**
          - When you need to handle multiple controlled input elements, you can add a name attribute to each element and let the handler function choose what to do based on the value of event.target.name.

+## form recap

+         1. In a vanilla JS app, at what point in the form submission process do you gather all the data from the filled-out form?
+         Right before the form is submitted.

+         2. In a React app, when do you gather all the data from the filled-out form?
+         As the form is being filled out.
+The data is all held in local state.

+         3. Which attribute in the form elements (value, name, onChange, etc.) should match the property name being held in state for that input?
+         `name` property.

+         4. What's different about saving the data from a checkbox element vs. other form elements?
+         A checkbox uses the `checked` property to determine what should be saved in state.
+Other form elements use the `value` property instead.

+         5. How do you watch for a form submit?
+How can you trigger a form submit? onSubmit handler on the `form` element.

 ## SyntheticBaseEvent

       * https://ko.reactjs.org/docs/events.html